KenKundert/avendesora/doc/concepts.rst

         username = 'herbie'
         passcode = Passphrase()

-This file contains one secret, the login passphrase for herbie.
+This file contains one secret, the login passphrase for Herbie.
 In this case, the master seed is combined with the words 'login' and 'passcode', the combination is hashed, and that is used to generate the passphrase.
 The words in the passphrase are chosen at random from a dictionary of roughly 10,000 words.